hmazhar/hamelot.io/_posts/2015-10-17-autoplaying-vimeo-slideshow-with-reveal-js.md

         }
     {% endhighlight %}

-When a slide is changed play the video on that slide
+Once a slide is changed, get the vimeo iframe for the new slide, play the video on that slide

 {% highlight js %}
     var vimeoPlayers = jQuery('iframe.vimeo')
     Reveal.addEventListener( 'slidechanged', function( event ) {
       var state = Reveal.getState();
       Froogaloop(vimeoPlayers[state.indexh]).api('play');
     } );
     {% endhighlight %}

-If the slide is changed by the user before the current video finishes, pause the video and change the slide.
+Reveal.js allows for custom keyboard functions, if the slide is changed by the user before the current video finishes, pause the video and change the slide.

 {% highlight js %}
     Reveal.configure({